BlogLiterotica Story Tags Explained (And Better Ways to Browse)

 For readers who want cross-category work (a fantasy-setting mind-control story, a BDSM-framed family-dynamic story, a femdom story with CMNF elements), the most reliable approach is still author-following.
 Find a writer whose back catalog matches your preferences and just read everything they've published.
 That bypasses the tagging problem entirely.

-Why categorical browsing still matters
+Why does categorical browsing still matter on Literotica?

 Even with tag sophistication, most readers end up using categorical browsing more than they'd predict.
 Categories represent the large emotional/subgenre territories (BDSM, Loving Wives, Sci-Fi & Fantasy), and a reader's taste usually maps to one or two categories rather than to specific tag combinations.